kirtirawal/DataScienceEcosystem.ipynb/README.md

 # DataScienceEcosystem.ipynb
-This repository contains a Assignnment for DataScienceEcosystem. please find here for your reference.
+This repository contains a Assignnment for DataScienceEcosystem.
+Please find here for your reference.